Prairie Song Alliance

 Artists who contribute to the goal of offering audiences an incredible experience while ensuring that Venue Partners are pleased with the investment they are making in local, live music will be given the opportunity to play their very own show at the very same venues we partner with by booking a Session Performance.

-Session Performances are opportunities for artists to have their very own show at a venue, for which they are paid a guarantee.
+Session Performances are opportunities for artists to have their very own show at a venue, for which they are paid a guarantee (a promised amount of funds for a performance).
 These performances are held in locations where PSA has established relationships with venue owners and the audience, so the level of trust we have in the artists who schedule these dates is even greater.

 Artists need to be prepared with two, 45-minute sets of mostly original music that is well rehearsed.
 Their stage banter should feel comfortable and they should be able to hold an audience's attention by making them feel at ease throughout the entire performance.